scratch-css/scratch/README.md

 --

 ### Visualization
 Scratch is not an UI framework, it just gives your a powerful API to build them efficiently.
-But, I will also provide UI components on top of it in [this repository](https://github.com/scratch-css/ui).
-So, you will can install them via npm.
+But, as I mentioned above, we also have UI components library on top of Scratch.
+It is available in [this repository](https://github.com/scratch-css/ui).
+You can install it via npm.

 --

 ### Preprocessors
  Right now, I intend to use [CSSNext](http://cssnext.io/) based on [PostCSS](http://postcss.org/) to write tomorrow's CSS today.
-I believe that this is the best setting to write efficient, performant and pure CSS with no extra stuff and fastest compile time possible.
+I believe that, this is the best environment to write efficient, performant and pure CSS with no extra stuff and fastest compile time possible.
 I may add support for LESS and SASS lovers in the future depend on demand.

 --

 ### History
  Scratch has a little history.
-It slowly begun to be developed back in 2014.
-[The first version](https://github.com/nikoloza/scratch) of it was written on LESS.
-It had mostly UI components, also with different approaches of some techniques including [row-n](https://github.com/nikoloza/row-n-grid) grid system and colors scheme.
-Then I slowly cleaned from unnesessary things and now it has became very lightweight framework which gives a basic guidance of the methodology.
+It slowly begun to be developed back in 2012.
+It was documented on Georgian language and looked like [this](https://www.facebook.com/Radius.LLC/photos/a.293699317317685.70946.290079811012969/299426610078289/?type=3&theater).
+[The first version](https://github.com/nikoloza/scratch) on Github was written on LESS.
+[The first version](https://github.com/nikoloza/scratch) had built-in UI components, helpers and layout techniques including [row-n](https://github.com/nikoloza/row-n-grid) grid system.
+Then, I cleaned it up from unnecessary things and decided to divide it by purposes of use.
+Now, it has became very lightweight and modular framework.

 --